Get ready

 You are not required to submit a separate application for travel insurance, you will be automatically covered once the University receives your acceptance documentation.

-The date of cover are listed in your University of Melbourne Acceptance letter and will include cover for any incidental personal travel commencing one week prior to the first day of orientation at your host institution, ending at the end of one week after your final day of assessment per semester.
+The date of cover are listed in your University of Melbourne Acceptance letter and will include cover for any incidental personal travel for a total of 20 days either before or after the dates listed on the acceptance documentation.

 If you are incorporating personal travel before or after your study, you will need to purchase travel insurance the entire period you are away.